 From humble beginnings, Dogwoof has quietly built up a thriving documentary production, sales and distribution company, and has just enjoyed its first £1m UK box-office hit.
 Screen talks to its top troika.

 Since its inception in 2003, London-based Dogwoof has always been perceived as a niche operator.
 Its company name has a kitchen-table, low-key feel.
 Documentaries, which long ago became its exclusive focus, are viewed as a marginal activity by much of the film industry.
 Dogwoof’s prolific activity as a UK distributor has tended to pigeonhole it, even as it has expanded into other areas of operations.
-Its expansion from its original team of two has been slow and steady.
+Its expansion from its original team of one has been slow and steady.
 And until a few months ago, despite releasing more than 200 titles into the UK theatrical marketplace, the distributor had yet to distribute a film that grossed as much as £300,000 ($393,000) at UK and Ireland cinemas.

 If that perception of smallness is now beginning to change, it is in no small degree down to a pair of titles released by Dogwoof two weeks apart towards the end of 2018.
 One is Tim Wardle’s Three Identical Strangers — which with £434,000 ($572,000) at the UK box office would easily have been Dogwoof’s biggest hit to date.
 The other is Jimmy Chin and Elizabeth Chai Vasarhelyi’s Free Solo, which depicts climber Alex Honnold’s ascent of the sheer El Capitan rock face in California’s Yosemite National Park, and is a potential game-changer for Dogwoof.
 UK box office is £1.49m ($1.96m) so far, with plenty more gas in the tank.
 The cherry on the cake is that Free Solo is nominated for an Oscar in the documentary category, alongside fellow Dogwoof UK releases RBG and Minding The Gap.
 Its Bafta nominees were RBG, Three Identical Strangers and eventual winner Free Solo.